sdv-dev/DeepEcho/docs/index.md

 <br/>

 # Overview
-The **DeepEcho** library implements generative adversarial networks for modeling mixed-type (continuous + categorical) multivariate time series.
-It implements a variety of different models (:py:mod:`deepecho.model`) and benchmarks (:py:mod:`deepecho.benchmark`) to enable rapid experimentation and development.
+The **DeepEcho** library implements methods for modeling mixed-type multivariate time series.
+It provides multiple models and benchmarks to enable rapid research and development.

-Each model supports a different set of features - i.e. timestamps, multiple entities, fixed length sequences, etc. - so you can select the model(s) that best fit your particular use case.
-Similarly, the complexity of the benchmarks range from simple simulated datasets to complex real world signals.

 # Installation
-To install the ``deepecho`` library from source, run the following:
+To install the ``DeepEcho`` library from source, run the following:

 ```bash
 git clone https://github.com/sdv-dev/DeepEcho